Buyer Persona

 Short Definition

-In B2B marketing, a buyer persona is a semi-fictional profile of your ideal client, built from real client interviews, CRM data, and market research, used to align marketing, sales, and product decisions.
+In B2B marketing, a buyer persona is a semi-fictional profile of your ideal client, built from real client interviews and CRM data, used to align marketing, sales, and product decisions.

 What Is a Buyer Persona?